 Yes, 10 million rows are only allowed for the visualization of data.

-Yes, we can easily download any workbook or view from the server.
-But the format in which they can be downloaded depends on the permissions given by admin or owners of the content.
+Yes, we can easily download any workbook or view it from the server.
+But the format in which they can be downloaded depends on the permissions given by the admin or owners of the content.

 It can be downloaded as .png or .csv file.
 A.pdf file format can be used while downloading, but the web page’s objects are not included.

 Q 44- Can we use some columns which are a part of the data source, but not included in Reports?

 Yes, it is allowed.
 At times we use some columns in reports and some columns only as a filter.